 - Heat Stroke – Many construction sites require year-round work, regardless of the weather conditions.
 For workers in scorching environments, this can pose a hazard.
 Overexposure to the sun during the heat of summer can frequently cause a worker to suffer a heat stroke, which often comes with lightheadedness, nausea, or even fainting.
 If not adequately treated, heat stokes can lead to brain or kidney damage and even cause death.

 Please consult with our top-ranked law firm for more information about your specific injury.

 Some of the most common causes of construction site injuries include the following:

-- Defective equipment – Defective, damaged, or malfunctioning equipment and parts, such as machine parts that are not securely fastened, or equipment that is not properly maintained or repaired, can cause serious injuries or death to construction workers.
-Workers should look for loose parts on the machinery and equipment which they operate – and look for signs of deterioration or damage.
+- Defective equipment – Defective, damaged, or malfunctioning equipment and parts, such as machine parts that are not securely fastened, or equipment that is not adequately maintained or repaired, can cause serious injuries or death to construction workers.
+Workers should look for loose parts on the machinery and equipment they operate – and look for signs of deterioration or damage.

 - Fires and Explosions – Many construction sites contain hazardous conditions such as exposed electrical wiring, leaking pipes, and highly flammable chemicals that could lead to a fire or explosion.
 In some severe cases, it can cause serious injuries or even death.

 - Forklift Accident – Most forklift fatalities are caused by the driver attempting to jump from a tipping forklift when their load is too high and not wearing a safety belt.
 Severe neck and back injuries are common in a forklift accident.

 Other causes of construction site accidents include scaffolding, trench collapse, crane, and welding accidents.
 Unfortunately, on-the-job accidents and fatalities involving construction sites often occur suddenly with little or no warning.
 Our experienced Los Angeles construction site injury lawyers will fight for you and help you obtain the benefits and compensation you and your family need and deserve.